krustowski/littr/README.md

 + environmental contants and vars for the app to run smoothly (in Docker via Makefile)

 `pkg`
-+ app libs
++ shared repo packages

 `pkg/backend`
-+ REST API backend service
++ REST API backend service source
 + service is used by WASM client for the app's running data fetch

 `pkg/frontend`
-+ frontend pages/views
++ frontend pages/views source
 + go-app framework usecase

 `pkg/models`